This article was updated on 3/8/2023 for clarity and freshness.

 Why we love this recipe: you only need four ingredients.

-Why we love this recipe: it’s great for last-minute emergencies.
+Why we love this recipe: it’s ideal for a hot summer’s day.

 Watermelon arugula and feta salad